danadalis/LEMH-Server/README.md

 ----------

 ### **Nginx**
-We'll be using the nginx-extras found on the Launchpad Nginx Mainline PPA because this comes pre-installed with the More Headers and FastCGI purge modules.
+We'll be using the nginx-extras found on the Launchpad Nginx Mainline PPA because this comes pre-installed with the More Headers and FastCGI Purge modules.
 If you need different modules you'll to compile Nginx from source instead.

 *NOTE: You'll probably be using an old version of OpenSSL.
 If you need 1.0.2 or newer you'll also need to compile from source.*